miskindr/Astle-Resume/docs/index.md

 - Self-taught the Spanish language and was able to fluently converse with a wide variety of native Spanish speakers in New England

-- Conducted individual and group trainings for volunteers
+- Conducted individual and group training for volunteers

 <!-- ### Footer